AriFordsham/GHCWiki/status/oct10.md

   g2 ys = map f ys
   ```

   Here, `f` will be inlined into `g1` as you'd expect, but obviously not into `g2` (since it's not applied to anything).
-However `f`'s right hand side will be optimised (sepraately from the copy retained for inlining) so that the call from `g2` runs optimised code.
+However `f`'s right hand side will be optimised (separately from the copy retained for inlining) so that the call from `g2` runs optimised code.

 - David Terei implemented a new back end for GHC using LLVM.  **David: a few sentences more; include a citation.**